Last update Dec. 25, 2021

 Commonly used for pediatric treatment.

-Early exposition (first 15 days of life) to Macrolides (mostly Erythromycin) have been related to hypertrophic pyloric stenosis ( Lund 2014, Maheshwai 2007, Sørensen 2003), but not others, and less for Azithromycin (Goldstein 2009, Maheshwai 2007).
+Early exposition (first 15 days of life) to Macrolides (mostly Erythromycin) have been related to hypertrophic pyloric stenosis (Lund 2014, Maheshwai 2007, Sørensen 2003), but not others, including two meta-analysis (Almaramhy 2019, Abdellatif 2019).
+This association has not been observed with Azithromycin.
+(Goldstein 2009, Maheshwai 2007).

 We do not have alternatives for Azithromycin since it is relatively safe.